imixs/imixs-ai/imixs-ai-rag/README.md

 ### Update

-To update the workflow metadata only, plugin class `ai.dynamixs.rag.RAGIndexPlugin` can be used.
+To update the workflow metadata only, plugin class `org.imixs.ai.rag.RAGPlugin` can be used.
-This plugin is used to update the workflow model version and the workflow status only but not the embedings.
+This plugin is used to update the workflow model version and the workflow status only but not the embeddings.
 The update is only be performed if an index already exists.

 The update is performed automatically in each workflow processing cycle.
 To disabled a metadata update in single specific event you can define the following workflow definition: